 It was named after the Goddess of Mercy and its mission is to provide help and assistance to anyone who is in trouble.

-A must visit is the Ben Thanh market where anything and everything is for sales.
+A must-visit is the Ben Thanh market where anything and everything is for sale.

 One of the fascinating features of the market is haggling for the best price on leather goods and trinkets.

 Actually, I didn’t need anything, but I wanted it, so I did the old walk-away trick and pretended I didn’t want it.
 Eventually, the vendor surrendered to my price.
 It is a cultural game and I love it.

 One must take a rickshaw ride on the bustling streets and interweave through a million motorbikes and tons of traffic.
 It’s a very energizing experience.
 It’s also amazing that there aren’t many accidents.
 It seems that everyone respects the other’s space.

 While riding in the rickshaw, I got a lay of the land, passing hotels, shops, and restaurants.
 There are a number of street vendors selling everything from flowers to colorful fresh fruit.

 English Widely Spoken

 The locals are very friendly; it’s the land of smiles.
 They are always willing to assist with directions or whatever you ask.
 English is spoken throughout the city.
 Ho Chi Minh offers a variety of terrific restaurants serving the best cuisine.